bukhbayar/capstone-finance/README.md

 - Fraud in Supply Chains, Retail networks, Purchase Department
 - Fraud in Insurances
 - Fraud in Healthcare

-### Challenges in detecting Frauds
-Information technology, business reengineering, reorganization or downsizing may weaken or eliminate control, while new information systems may present additional opportunities to commit fraud.

 #### Traditional programming techniques
 - Frequency between unsuccessful tries